What is a Good Blog Structure? (With On-page SEO)

 Best Practices:

-• Use context to subtly hint your product.
+• Use context to subtly hint at your product.

 How [Business] Can Help